conholdate/products.conholdate.com/content/english/total/java/signature/ppsm.md

 content:
     enable: true
     block:
-    - title_left: "How to Add Image Signatures to PPSM in Java"
+    - title_left: "How to Add Image Signatures to PPSM"
       content_left: |
           Using [Conholdate.Total for Java](https://products.conholdate.com/total/java/) - insert custom image as an electronic signature to a PPSM document in Java.
 Add company logo, stamp icon or name using different colors and text effects.